How to Transfer Emails From One Gmail Account to Another ?

 - Backup and import emails from one Gmail account to another.

-This way you can import emails from one Gmail account to another with labels intact easily along with preserved attachments and metadata structure.
+This way you can import emails from one Gmail account to another with labels intact along with preserved attachments and metadata structure.

 - Check the email count after you complete the migration process.

-- Verify label structure and open the new account and confirm all expected labels appearing in the left panel.
+- Verify label structure and open the new account and confirm all the expected labels appearing in the left panel.

-- Spot-check email content and see the content, timestamps and senders.
+- Spot-check email content and see the content, timestamps, and senders.

 Conclusion